Condensation is the most manageable damp problem to fix; It can be solved quickly and without the need for professional help.

 Here are some tips to reduce condensation in your property:

-1. Better ventilation helps with reduce condensation problems; This can be achieved by opening windows when you are at home.
+- Better ventilation helps reduce condensation problems; This can be achieved by opening windows when you are at home.

-4. Clearing condensation, Make sure you regularly clean your windows of condensation, so it does not cause damage or develop mould.
+- Clearing condensation, Make sure you regularly clean condensation from your windows so it does not cause damage or develop mould.

-5. Try to dry clothes outside the home, rather than radiators or clothes horses on sunny days, if you do not have an extractor fan in this room try opening windows and doors when cooking, washing up or showering.
+- Try to dry clothes outside the home, rather than radiators or clothes horses on sunny days; if you do not have an extractor fan in this room, try opening windows and doors when cooking, washing up or showering.

-6. Tumble dryers, If using a conventional tumble dryer please ensure the exhaust pipe is venting outside the property, If you have a Washer/Dryer or condenser there is still a requirement to ensure all window vents, extractor fans are operational and where possible windows and doors are open to reduce condensation build up in the property.
+- Tumble dryers, If using a conventional tumble dryer, please ensure the exhaust pipe is venting outside the property; if you have a Washer/Dryer or condenser, there is still a requirement to ensure all window vents, extractor fans are operational, and where possible, windows and doors are open reducing condensation build-up in the property.